 This is primarily a blind pool offering.
-Nine Properties have been acquired to date.
+The Trust's Porperty Portfolio consists of nine Properties.
 Although the Trust expects that the available net proceeds of the Offering will be applied by the Operating LP, directly or indirectly, in the purchase of additional Properties, the specific additional Properties in which the Operating LP, or its subsidiary entities, will invest have not yet been determined.

-What the issuer must do and how it must do it Target completion date or if not known, number of months to complete Cost to complete, if applicable Purchase additional Properties Ongoing - Next property purchase expected within 6 months.
+What the issuer must do and how it must do it Target completion date or if not known, number of months to complete Cost to complete, if applicable Purchase additional Ongoing - Next property purchase expected within 6 Unknown Properties months.
 The purchase of the property is subject to further due diligence.
-Unknown Manage, reposition, and enhance properties.
-Ongoing - improved management and repositioning of properties typically are to occur over the first 12-24 months of ownership depending on the size, age, and other characteristics of the property.
-Unknown
+Manage, reposition, and enhance properties.
+Ongoing - improved management and repositioning of properties typically are to occur over the first 12-24 months of ownership depending on the size, age, and other Unknown characteristics of the property.